PUBLISHED10 Jun 2021

 Our Women in Documentary Doc-List

-A selection of impact documentaries showcasing stories about women, by women.
+A selection of impact documentaries showcasing the strength of women

 Advances in the fight for gender equality have been hard-won and the battle is still not over.

 This selection of stories provides unique insight into the lives of the women who have fought for change here in Australia, the different challenges faced by girls on the brink of womanhood around the globe, and the ongoing social issues of sexism, harassment, isolation, and under-representation.